 The National Freshwater Ecosystem Priority Areas (NFEPA) database forms part of a comprehensive approach to the sustainable and equitable development of South Africa's scarce water resources.
 This database provides guidance on how many rivers, wetlands and estuaries, and which ones, should remain in a natural or near-natural condition to support the water resource protection goals of the National Water Act (Act 36 of 1998) (NWA).
 This directly applies to the NWA, which feeds into Catchment Management Strategies, water resource classification, reserve determination, and the setting and monitoring of resource quality objectives (Nel et al., 2011).
 The NFEPAs are intended to be conservation support tools and envisioned to guide the effective implementation of measures to achieve the biodiversity goals of the National Environment Management Biodiversity Act (NEM:BA) (Act 10 of 2004), informing both the listing of threatened freshwater ecosystems and the process of bioregional planning provided for by this Act (Nel et al., 2011).
-The PAOI will traverse a river system and partially extend into a non-priority wetland system (Figure 3-2).
+No systems are located within the PAOI.